dsc-courses/dsc10-2022-sp/syllabus.md

 All course content will be linked from this website, but there are a few additional platforms that you'll need to access:

 - **Campuswire:** We'll be using Campuswire as our course message and discussion board.
 More details are in the [Communication](#communication-) section below.
-If you didn't already get an invitation to our Campuswire course, [sign up here](https://campuswire.com/p/G6950E967) (if it asks you to enter a code, enter 8844).
+If you didn't already get an invitation to our Campuswire course, [sign up here](https://campuswire.com/p/GF871D922 ) (if it asks you to enter a code, enter 1663).

-- **Gradescope:** You'll submit all assignments and exams to [Gradescope](https://www.gradescope.com/courses/339284).
+- **Gradescope:** You'll submit all assignments and exams to [Gradescope](https://www.gradescope.com/courses/381321).
 This is where all of your grades will live as well.
-If you didn't already get an invitation to our Gradescope course, reach out to the instructors.
+If you didn't already get an invitation to our Gradescope course, reach out to the instructor.

 - **DataHub:** Assignments in this course will involve programming in Python.
 DataHub ([datahub.ucsd.edu](https://datahub.ucsd.edu)) is UCSD's online data science and machine learning platform, where you will work on assignments.
 We will show you how to use it in class.

 Make sure you can access all three sites ASAP.
 It's a good idea to bookmark them, too (though they're all linked at the top of this website).
-You'll also need a **Zoom** account to access remote course events.
+You'll also need a **Zoom** account to access remote office hours.
 You should already have an account through UCSD; see the [Zoom guide](https://edtech.ucsd.edu/education-continuity-tools-and-resources/zoom-guides.html) for more help.

-Note that we will **not 🚫** be using Canvas this quarter for anything.
+Note that we will not be using Canvas this quarter.

 ### Forms

 There are two Google Forms that we'd like to bring your attention to:
-1. **[Welcome Survey](https://docs.google.com/forms/d/e/1FAIpQLScrBSzU2mWiiUkxaw7WTay94NrF7tWK6tgR6Rzg6ISsigEfgA/viewform)**: required for all students.
+1. **[Welcome Survey](https://docs.google.com/forms/d/e/1FAIpQLSfD3rsflNNpMQuL3CZYTEieUA-aIp8zP-3IZS0X-8jWGvkjUg/viewform?usp=sf_link)**: required for all students.
-2. **[Alternate Final Exam Request Form](https://docs.google.com/forms/d/e/1FAIpQLSft4djvGOQr4y-gstZy35Kn0om_xRFih6rMTV_KW1vwGM7Wcg/viewform)**: only if you have a conflicting final exam.
+2. **[Alternate Final Exam Request Form](https://docs.google.com/forms/d/e/1FAIpQLScpS2DWSxpyncdU3BjO_QRsx42k2-jy_OBr68KFdX_CCeBlNQ/viewform?usp=sf_link)**: only if you have a conflicting final exam.
 See the [Exams](#exams) section for more details.

 ---